dhanmoni/PeerByte/README.md

 ## About the project

-ConnectSync is a social networking site made for co-workers to connect with each other more personally.
+PeerByte is a social networking site made for co-workers to connect with each other more personally.
 With the help of this amazing application, users can create or join workplaces, post content to a specific or more than one workplace, chat with other members of the workplaces, like & comment on contents, all the things that will help users connect together.
 We have added a ton of features to make users' life easier while keeping simplicity in mind.
 Our one of the main motive was to create a simple and user-friendly social media app that users will be able to use in seconds without having to go through some unnecessary process.

 The project was created using MERN stack.
 We used **MongoDB**(MongoDB Atlas) as our database, **Auth0**(JWT & OAuth) for the authentication, and deployed the application to **Heroku**.